equinor/radix-operator/README.md

 ### Radix-operator

-For development/staging we need to deploy from master branch while for production we need to deploy from release branch
+For development/staging we need to deploy from master branch while for production we need to deploy from release branch.
+We should not merge to release branch before QA has passed.

 1. Go to cluster inside correct subscription
 2. git checkout \<branch\>